 There are protocols in place to promote the early exchange of information and informal dispute resolution in cases involving impairment assessments, no-fault disputes and common law claims.

-Any person who is dissatisfied with a TAC decision (or failure to make a decision) must within 12 months of becoming aware of the decision apply to the Victorian Civil and Administrative Tribunal (VCAT) for review of the decision.
+Any person who is dissatisfied with a TAC decision (or failure to make a decision) can – within 12 months of becoming aware of the decision – apply to the Victorian Civil and Administrative Tribunal (VCAT) (see “Contacts”) for a review of the decision.
 VCAT must then reconsider the decision and either vary or affirm the decision.
-(For further information see Appealing government and administrative decisions.)
+(For further information, see Appealing government and administrative decisions.)